 cog predict -i prompt="Q: Answer the following yes/no question by reasoning step-by-step.
 Can a dog drive a car?"

-This will run the model locally on your GPU machine, and return output text.
+This will run the model locally and return output text.

 Step 8: Push your model